How to Get Rid of Diaper Rash and Fever in Infants

 New Foods

 New foods or changes in your baby’s diet can change the content and frequency of their bowel movements.
-As we stated earlier, more frequent stool or diarrhea can make diaper rash more likely.
+More frequent stool or diarrhea can make diaper rash more likely.
 It is also important to keep in mind that a breastfed baby can also develop a rash in response to food that their mother has eaten.

 Underlying Skin Condition or External Factors